secv-ndss2026/secv/README.md

 "
 ```

-After that, one can rebuild the image again to enforce these changes by rerunning the build command:
+Do the same for arm-trusted-firmware and optee_os, and after that, one can rebuild the image again to enforce these changes by rerunning the build command:

 ```sh
 bitbake fsl-image-goldvip